danielholm/ha-kimai/README.md

 ## Project and activity mappings

-By default the select entity lists raw Kimai project names, and the start button uses the first activity it finds for that project.
-That is often not what you want.
+Kimai timesheets need both a project **and** an activity.
+Without a mapping, the start button picks the first activity it finds for the chosen project, which is often not the one you want.

-Under **Settings → Devices & services → Kimai → Configure** you can map each project to a specific activity, and give the pair your own label:
+Under **Settings → Devices & services → Kimai → Configure** you can pin a project to a specific activity and give the pair your own label:

 - **Add mapping** — pick project, pick activity, name it
 - **Edit mapping** — change the activity or the label
 - **Remove mapping**
 - **Import several** — paste a whole table as JSON
 - **Reload projects and activities** — refetch the lists from Kimai

+The select entity shows **your mappings first, then every project from Kimai**.
+A mapping is a shortcut to a specific project+activity pair — it does not hide the rest of your projects.
+Pick a plain project name and the first activity is used, as before.
+If a mapping shares its name with a project, it appears once and the mapping wins.

+Each change is saved immediately, so leaving the dialog halfway cannot lose anything.

 The import format: